 Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.

-A registered teacher must be appointed to maintain overall responsibility for the activity.
-At least one adult supervisor is required to be: • A registered teacher, or other adult supervisor working under the direct supervision of a registered teacher, with competence (knowledge and skills) in handling animals relevant to the level of risk identified.
+A registered teacher must be appointed to maintain overall responsibility for the activity. $\overline{\checkmark}$ At least one adult supervisor is required to be: • A registered teacher, or other adult supervisor working under the direct supervision of a registered teacher, with competence (knowledge and skills) in handling animals relevant to the level of risk identified.
+V The adult delivering the lesson has experience as required by the nature of the activity.

 Facilities and Equipment Location must be suitable for the activity being undertaken to ensure safe participation and that safety rules and procedures can be followed.
 Undertake a reconnaissance of new or infrequently used locations to ascertain suitability.
-V Field guides (e.g. Queensland Museum app), charts and/or keys must be consulted to correctly identify species. \checkmark For curriculum activities involving chemicals, consult the Chemicals in curriculum activities notes.
-Note that all chemicals in schools must be managed in accordance with the department's Chemical management procedure. \checkmark All electrical equipment in schools must be managed in accordance with the department's Guide to managing electrical equipment in departmental schools and workplaces .
-V Consult Chemicals in curriculum activities for support in assessing the risks of chemicals used with/by students in curriculum activities. \checkmark If a CARA record is required in OneSchool, a summary of chemicals, plant, equipment and/or materials used in the activity must be provided by entering directly onto the CARA record in OneSchool or by attaching a summary.
-Sample templates are provided on Chemicals in curriculum activities and Plant, equipment and materials in curriculum activities. \checkmark Participants must wear Personal protective equipment as relevant (e.g. enclosed footwear, safety gloves). \checkmark Other personal protective equipment appropriate to the activity may include lab standard eye protection, appropriate face protection (e.g. mask to protect against airborne toxins). \checkmark First aid equipment and consumables, as required.
-All emergency equipment and processes (e.g. eye wash unit) must be functional.
-V Clean up equipment as necessary (e.g. dustpan, waste bags, spill kit, disinfectants).
+V Field guides (e.g. Queensland Museum app), charts and/or keys must be consulted to correctly identify species. $\checkmark$ For curriculum activities involving chemicals, consult the Chemicals in curriculum activities notes.
+Note that all chemicals in schools must be managed in accordance with the department's Chemical management procedure. $\checkmark$ All electrical equipment in schools must be managed in accordance with the department's Guide to managing electrical equipment in departmental schools and workplaces . $\checkmark$ Consult Chemicals in curriculum activities for support in assessing the risks of chemicals used with/by students in curriculum activities.
+If a CARA record is required in OneSchool, a summary of chemicals, plant, equipment and/or materials used in the activity must be provided by entering directly onto the CARA record in OneSchool or by attaching a summary.
+Sample templates are provided on Chemicals in curriculum activities and Plant, equipment and materials in curriculum activities. $\checkmark$ Participants must wear Personal protective equipment as relevant (e.g. enclosed footwear, safety gloves).
+V Other personal protective equipment appropriate to the activity may include lab standard eye protection, appropriate face protection (e.g. mask to protect against airborne toxins). $\checkmark$ First aid equipment and consumables, as required.
+All emergency equipment and processes (e.g. eye wash unit) must be functional. $\checkmark$ Clean up equipment as necessary (e.g. dustpan, waste bags, spill kit, disinfectants).
 V